 And finally, our biggest gamble of the trip — trying to get a group table at ArtCliff Diner, arguably the most sought-after brunch spot on the island.
-Even being shoulder season, since it was a Sunday morning in the shoulder season, it was still a somewhat risky move — one that would be completely impossible.
+Even being shoulder season, since it was a Sunday morning in the shoulder season, it was still a somewhat risky move — one that would be completely impossible in the summer.

 Still, the short wait allowed us time for a stroll around Vineyard Haven, and once we made it to a table, it was the perfect setting to muse on the highlights of the trip — and make plans for future meet ups.